makersquare/js-course/README.md

 In order to display the board, use an event handler for `boardChange`.

-Create an event handler to display an error to the user whenever the `error` event occurs.
+Create an event handler to display an error to the user whenever the `invalidMove` event occurs.

 Create an event handler to taunt a user when a piece gets taken.